Sharanya-create/100-days-of-code/log.md

 **Today's Progress**: Completed the changes on my portfolio website.

-**Thoughts**: today (19-7-2020) I found that I have missed the log for 18th and I myself was surprised about it but anyways I am now writing about 18th that I have successfully incorporated all the different add one and animations to my portfolio.
+**Thoughts**: today (19-7-2020) I found that I have missed the log for 18th and I myself was surprised about it but anyways I am now writing about 18th that I have successfully incorporated all the different add ons and animations to my portfolio.
 I have added a typewriter effect using js, an option to view my resume, and progress bars for skills.

-**Link(s) to work**: sharanya-create.github.io
+**Link(s) to work**: https://sharanya-create.github.io

 ### Day 64: HTML and CSS I progate date:19-7-2020